CSharpDB vs SQLite: A Benchmark-Driven Guide

 await using var db = await Database.OpenAsync("app.cdb", options);

-Read-side presets like UseDirectLookupOptimizedPreset, UseHybridFileCachePreset, and UseDirectColdFileLookupPreset follow the same pattern, and again, the default is already well-tuned — measure before adopting a preset.
+Read-side presets like UseDirectLookupOptimizedPreset, UseHybridFileCachePreset, and UseDirectColdFileLookupPreset follow the same pattern.

 Matching Durability Is Non-Negotiable for Fair Comparisons